Shisso23/react-native-template/README.md

 - [`src/services`](template/src/services): application services, e.g. API clients
 - [`src/reducers`](template/src/reducers): redux [actions, reducers and stores](https://redux.js.org/basics)
 - [`theme`](template/theme): base styles and colors for the application

-## Note on the legacy CLI
-Please note, this template only works with the new CLI.
-Make sure you have uninstalled the legacy `react-native-cli` first (`npm uninstall -g react-native-cli`), for the above command to work.
-If you wish to not use `npx`, you can also install the new CLI globally (`npm i -g @react-native-community/cli` or `yarn global add @react-native-community/cli`).

-Further information can be found here: https://github.com/react-native-community/cli#about